dwisniewski1804/StreamOfKnowledge/README.md

 # StreamOfKnowledge
-Project of application, which improves e-learning techniques and creates students's comunity and to develop new ways of group-learning.
+Project of application, which improves e-learning techniques, creates students's comunity and develops new ways of group-learning.